bitrise-io/devcenter/_articles/en/steps-and-workflows/steps-and-workflows-index.md

 ## Video tutorials for Steps and Workflows

+Here's a couple of introductory videos for how Steps and Workflows work on Bitrise: one for Android, one for iOS.
+For the other platforms, check out our [official channel](https://www.youtube.com/channel/UCpPg789a-SRZrcQ0GoH74KA).

 ### Configuring Steps and Workflows for Android apps

 <div class="video"><iframe width="100%" height="100%" src="https://www.youtube.com/embed/H_qhsdSo4I8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>